Anthraquinone dyes

 Anthraquinone dyes are an abundant group of dyes comprising a anthraquinone unit as the shared structural element.
 Anthraquinone itself is colourless, but red to blue dyes are obtained by introducing electron donor groups such as hydroxy or amino groups in the 1-, 4-, 5- or 8-position.
 Anthraquinone dyestuffs are structurally related to indigo dyestuffs and are classified together with these in the group of carbonyl dyes.

 Members of this dye group can be found in natural dyes as well as in synthetic dyes.
 Anthraquinone dyestuffs are represented in mordant and vat, but also in reactive and disperse dyes.
 They are characterized by very good light fastness.

 Natural anthraquinone dyes

 One of the most important anthraquinone dyes of herbal origin is alizarin, which is extracted from the dyer's madder (Rubia tinctorum).
 Alizarin is the eponym for a number of structurally related dyes that use alizarin dyes (sometimes synonymous with anthraquinone dyes).
 It was the first natural dye for which an industrial synthesis was developed as early as 1869.

-Anthraquinone dyes include red insect dyes derived from scale insects such as carminic acid, kermesic acid and laccainic acids.
+Anthraquinone dyes include red insect dyes derived from scale insects such as carminic acid, kermesic acid, and laccaic acids.
 The colorant carmine with the main component carminic acid is used, for example, as an approved food colorant E 120.
 The traditional methods for carmine production are labour, land, and insect-intensive.
 Because demand for red dyes is predicted to increase, researchers are exploring metabolic engineering approaches for the production of synthetic carminic acid.